Marchánt Davis

 Marchánt Davis (/mɑːrˈʃɑːnt/) is an American actor.
 He is known for his performance in the 2019 film The Day Shall Come.
 He also played a supporting role in the film Tuscaloosa (2019).
+He also acted in the Peabody Award-winning film Reality (2023).
 He was nominated for a Lucille Lortel Award for his performance in Jordan E. Cooper's Ain't No Mo' at The Public Theater.

 Early life and education

 Davis was born in Philadelphia.
+He attended Philadelphia High School for Creative and Performing Arts.
 He holds a Master of Fine Arts degree from New York University's Tisch School of the Arts.

 Personal life

 Davis resides in New York City.